Processed Food Inspection

 - Potato chips, crackers, pretzels and snacks

-- Breakfast foods (cereals, oatmeal, breakfast bars, breakfast sandwiches, toaster pastries)
+- Breakfast foods including cereals, oatmeal, breakfast bars, breakfast sandwiches, toaster pastries and beyond

-- Frozen protein goods (burger patties, chicken breasts, veggie burgers)
+- Frozen protein goods including burger patties, chicken breasts and veggie burgers

 - Frozen pies and pastries

 - Ice cream, dairy dips, cheese and yogurt

 - Protein bars, granola bars and candy bars